teuncb/PRDL_Group25/README.md

-# Classification of Brain States with MEG data using Deep Learning
+# Classification of Brain States with MEG Data using Deep Learning

 This repository was created for the course INFOMPRDL at Utrecht University.